agent-system/robot_assembler/README.md

 # robot-assembler
 Support designing a robot using actuator module.

+See new version as a choreonoid Plugin ( https://github.com/IRSL-tut/robot_assembler_plugin )

 ## Install
 You should install ROS( https://www.ros.org/ ) before install robot_assembler
 ```